Drug Law Reform

-It explores how existing legislation and its use impacts on the current situation amid the changing landscape of Scotland’s unique drug deaths challenge.
+The Taskforce Report into Drug Law Reform was published on September 6th 2021.
+It explored how existing legislation and its use impacts on the current situation amid the changing landscape of Scotland’s unique drug deaths challenge.

-It looks at how changes in three key areas could enable a more effective national response:
+It looked at how changes in three key areas could enable a more effective national response:

 Changes within the law – changes to the process and implementation of the existing legal framework, which in Scotland is the Misuse of Drugs Act 1971, itself reserved to the UK Government.

 Changes to the culture surrounding the law – How the re-calibration of the outcomes we want from the implementation of drug laws and moving toward a public health approach (reducing risk and vulnerability), away from crime and punishment could transform their effect.

 Changes to the Law and Regulation – The Report listed specific areas where current legislation should be amended to better fit the realities and evolving nature of Scotland’s drug and drug deaths challenge.
 This includes examples such as regulations regarding the prescription and supply of controlled drugs, the control of the supply of pill presses, and the introduction of safer consumption facilities.
 These examples, amongst others, highlight where current law acts as a barrier to the implementation of a public health approach which the Taskforce believes is a necessity.

 Our 30 Recommendations

 The Taskforce Drug Law Reform Report included 30 recommendations and their timetable for action.

 The Taskforce wrote to Scottish Ministers on September 17th 2021 sharing highlights of the Report and summarising the recommendations.
 The letter is available to view here.
 It also wrote to the UK Government, seeking a response to 12 proposals for joint action.